blastafarian/projects/README.md

 ========

 This repository contains the following projects:
+- game-of-life: Based on John Ferguson Smart's game-of-life repository at https://github.com/wakaleo/game-of-life
-- VC: A compiler from C to Jasmin JVM source code.
+- VC: A compiler that converts C to Jasmin JVM.